Rahul Gandhi slams Modi, Shah over Citizenship Bill, says duo living in 'imaginary' world

 Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

-In fact if Narendra Modi listens to the people of the country there wouldn't be any problem, he said.
+In fact, if Narendra Modi listens to the people of the country there wouldn't be any problem, he said.
 The Congress leader alleged that Modi's style of governance is to distract the attention of people from reality.

 "Because he lives in an imaginary world.
 He wants India to live in an imaginary world.
 Now that is breaking... he is in trouble," Gandhi said.